-- Health or medical history
+- Health or medical history, including family history

 Lastly, it’s always a good idea to compare your health records with your insurance statements so you can be certain you only receive bills for services you received.

-Under HIPAA, if you think there’s a mistake in your health record, you have a right to ask your provider to fix it.
+Unfortunately, today’s electronic health records don’t include a process for patients to comment on their records.
+But under HIPAA, if you think there’s a mistake in your health record, you have a right to ask your provider to fix it.

-Contact your provider’s office and ask what steps are needed to make a change in your health record.
+Contact your provider’s office and ask what steps you should take to have a change made in your health record.
 If it’s a simple mistake, like an incorrect phone number, you might be able to send the correction to your provider’s office through their online portal.
 But you might need to write a letter or fill out a form.